Longyearbyen Community Council: 2003 election

 The election in 2003 was won by the Labour party, who won 6 of the 15 available seats.

 The final seat results were as follows:

+The turnout saw a substantial drop in support for the fellesliste, with gains made by the Conservative & Progress parties.
+They had claimed to be alternatives to the establishment, and had been critical of the board's progress.The media also noted that turnout had dropped sharply.

 Following the election, the Council elected Labour's Bjørn Fjukstad as mayor.
+He was supported by the Conservative & Progress parties, alongside Labour.